SomwareHR/Jelovnik.PS1/README.md

 ## WHY

 I needed a menu system which will allow me to quickly add/remove menu items without wondering around through numerous lines of code or risking to break perfectly functioning menu by doing a small change.
-I was using otherwise uberpowerful AutoHotKey for that purpose, but or some reason I never managed to get used to AHK's menu system.
+I was using otherwise uberpowerful AutoHotKey for that purpose, but for some reason I never managed to get used to AHK's menu system.

 ## WHERE

-Powershell 7 console.
+Powershell 7 console, Windows.
 Could be made compatible with Powershell 5, but IMHO every Powershell keyboard warrior should have v.7 anyway, so...